Aviation

 Visit the official NASA Visitor Center of Langley Research Center.
 It’s the birthplace of America’s space program.

 Learn about 100 years of flight and see 30 historic aircraft.
-Don’t miss the Apollo 12 Command Module that landed on the Moon.
-Find an IMAX theatre as well.
+Don’t miss the Apollo 12 Command Module, which landed on the Moon.
+You can also find an IMAX theatre.

 Located at 600 Settlers Landing Rd, Hamilton, Virginia.
-Open Wednesday to Saturday from 10 a.m. to 5 p.m. and Sunday from noon to 5 p.m. and closed Monday and Tuesday.
+Open Monday to Saturday from 10 a.m. to 5 p.m. and Sunday from noon to 5 p.m. and closed Monday and Tuesday.
 Adult admission is $22.50 and kids (3 to 18) are $19.
+The IMAX film is included.

 This facility focuses on Earth Science so learn how NASA explores Earth from Space.

-Learn about the James Webb telescope built at Goddard Space Flight Center.
-Then learn about Hubbard Space Telescope that’s been in orbit for 25 years.
+Learn about the James Webb telescope, built at Goddard Space Flight Center, and then the Hubbard Space Telescope, which has been in orbit for 25 years.

-Launched in 2009, learn about the Lunar Reconnaissance Orbiter and its mission to map the moon’s surface.
-Looking for ice, or water, and suitable places to land on the Moon, the LRO’s mission continues.
+Learn about the Lunar Reconnaissance Orbiter, launched in 2009, and its mission to map the moon’s surface.
+The LRO’s mission continues to look for ice, water, and suitable places to land on the Moon.

 Don’t miss a walk through Goddard’s Rocket Garden and the Astrobiology Walk.